 - San Francisco, California

 The single-biggest reason I enjoy working at 10up is the people.
-I’ve never worked with a team so smart and who actually have fun.
+I’ve never worked with a team so smart and who actually like to make work fun.
 Though we all work remotely, whenever we get together I’m reminded of how special of a group of people this is that I work with.
-Genuinely kind, good people who you’d actually want to hang out with outside of work.
+They are genuinely kind, good people who you’d actually want to hang out with outside of work.

 My team is located across the globe.
 I get to work with people from India, Europe, South Africa, South America and many, many other places and have been fortunate to learn about their cultures and lifestyles.

-Interested in working remotely at 10up?
-We’re always hiring for a number of exciting roles.
+Are you interested in working remotely at 10up?
+We’re hiring for a number of exciting roles.
 Be sure to check out 10up’s careers page.